Carbidopa and Levodopa TabletsPronunciation

 Dopamine D2 receptor antagonists (e.g., phenothiazines, butyrophenones, risperidone) and isoniazid may reduce the therapeutic effects of levodopa.
 In addition, the beneficial effects of levodopa in Parkinson's disease have been reported to be reversed by phenytoin and papaverine.
 Patients taking these drugs with carbidopa and levodopa should be carefully observed for loss of therapeutic response.

-Use of Carbidopa and Levodopa Tablets, USP with dopamine-depleting agents (e.g., reserpine and tetrabenazine) or other drugs known to deplete monoamine stores is not recommended.
+Use of carbidopa and levodopa with dopamine-depleting agents (e.g., reserpine and tetrabenazine) or other drugs known to deplete monoamine stores is not recommended.

-Carbidopa and Levodopa Tablets, USP and iron salts or multivitamins containing iron salts should be coadministered with caution.
+Carbidopa and levodopa and iron salts or multivitamins containing iron salts should be coadministered with caution.
 Iron salts can form chelates with levodopa and carbidopa and consequently reduce the bioavailability of carbidopa and levodopa.

 Although metoclopramide may increase the bioavailability of levodopa by increasing gastric emptying, metoclopramide may also adversely affect disease control by its dopamine receptor antagonistic properties.